 Image courtesy of Flickr

 Everpix was a great idea.
-In 2009, Pierre-Olivier Latour was travelling around Asia with his girlfriend, and was frustrated by how quickly his hundreds of photos became disorganized.
+In 2009, Pierre-Olivier Latour was traveling around Asia with his girlfriend and was frustrated by how quickly his hundreds of photos became disorganized.
 Who has the time to trawl through hundreds and hundreds of snaps for that one precious shot?
 No one.

 By 2012 they had 55,000 users and solid financing, and by 2013 they were broke.

 Everpix had two related problems.
-First, the team was a obsessed with getting it right.
+First, the team was obsessed with getting it right.
 And it showed.
-It was a great app: easy to use, clean design, lots of functionality, and fun features like Flashback (gives users a picture that was taken that day the previous year) to entice people to use it every day.
-It really was great product.
+It was a great app: easy to use, clean design, lots of functionality, and fun features like Flashback (which gives users a picture that was taken that day the previous year) to entice people to use it every day.
+It really was a great product.

 But great products don’t come cheap.
 According to Verge, who wrote an in-depth analysis of their failure, $1.4 million of the $2.3 million that they raised on personnel.
 They spend a year and a half developing the app.
 By the time it reached the market, Everpix was out of money and out of time to raise the capital.
 Despite being a great product, Everpix just couldn’t get the users that it needed to sustain growth.

-The second problem was the Everpix didn’t sell the app.
+The second problem was that Everpix didn’t sell the app.